dcbaker/cython/pyximport/README.rst

 Limitations
 -----------
-Pyximport does not give you any control over how your Cython file is compiled.
+Pyximport does not give you any control over how your Cython0 file is compiled.
 Usually the defaults are fine.
-You might run into problems if you wanted to write your program in half-C, half-Cython and build them into a single library.
+You might run into problems if you wanted to write your program in half-C, half-Cython0 and build them into a single library.
 Pyximport 1.2 will probably do this.

 Pyximport does not hide the Distutils/GCC warnings and errors generated